nightbot/docs/control-panel/giveaways.md

 - *Active User* - Will select a user in the eligibility list that has chatted in the defined time length.

 - *Keyword* - Allows users to enter by entering a set keyword.
-Anti Spam options to make users ineligible after already saying the keyword. *Note: * Changing Keywords will reset all users eligibility.
+Anti-Spam options to make users ineligible after already saying the keyword. *Note: * Changing Keywords will reset all users eligibility.

 - *Random Number* - Will generate a random number between two picked numbers.
 The first user to say the number generated is the winner.